NianlongL/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Human-computer Intearction
-- Augmented and Virtual Reality
+- Virtual/Augmented Reality
-- Modeling Human Behaviors
+- Interaction Techniques
+- Understanding People

 # Education to show in About widget
 education: